0xPARC/0xparc-intro-book/src/pair.typ

 but for some reason everyone just says _pairing_ instead.
-A curve is called _pairing-friendly_ if this pairing can be computed reasonably quickly (e.g. BN254 is pairing-friendly, but Curve25519 is not).
+A curve is called _pairing-friendly_ if this pairing can be computed reasonably quickly (e.g., BN254 is pairing-friendly, but Curve25519 is not).

 This construction actually uses some really deep number theory (heavier than all the math in @ec) that is well beyond the scope of this modest book.
-Fortunately, we won't need the details of how it works;
+Fortunately, we will not need the details of how it works;
-but we'll comment briefly in @pairing-friendly on what curves it can be done on.
+but we will comment briefly in @pairing-friendly on what curves it can be done on.
 And this pairing algorithm needs to be worked out just once for the curve $E$;
 and then anyone in the world can use the published curve for their protocol.